-On the back of National Day and with Malaysia Day looming ahead, we decided to take a look back at how money management and personal finance have evolutionized through the years, especially with the rise of the internet and the proliferation of fintech, all of which have profoundly changed how we manage our finances.
+With National Day and with Malaysia Day looming ahead, we decided to take a look back at how money management and personal finance have evolved through the years, especially with the rise of the internet and the proliferation of fintech, all of which have profoundly changed how we manage our finances.

 1. Opening a bank account has never been easier

 The history of banking in Malaysia began as early as the 19th century when British colonialism emerged along the Straits Settlement surrounding Penang, Malacca and Singapore in 1867.

 Due to all the merchant activities being carried out at strategic locations and in port facilities, the government decided to establish financial institutions to aid these activities.

 These institutions would later become the first few banks in Malaysia such as Chartered Bank and Hong Kong Bank, both located in Beach Street, Penang.

 The HSBC Building at Downing Street, George Town (right) was built in 1948, replacing the original HSBC Building that was destroyed during the Second World War.
 (Image source: Penang Fandom)

 Fast forward to today and gone are the days where we would need to endure long, packed lines just to open a basic savings account.